averykhoo/data-science-training-package/Machine Learning/README.md

 ##  Intro to ML
-This section caters to officers without ML knowledge.
+This section is meant to provide some background ML knowledge.
-Officers with a certain level of ML knowledge and experience can move straight to Advanced ML.
+If you already understand ML and have enough experience, you can move straight to Advanced ML.

 ### Overview
 *   [A visual introduction to machine learning](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/)